-- is the creator of the gift item(s) being submitted or, in the case of a distributor, has the creator’s approval to submit a proposal;
+- Is the creator of the gift item(s) being submitted

-- operates primarily out of a head office in Montréal at the time the proposal is submitted.
+- Operates primarily from a head office located in Montréal at the time the proposal is submitted

 Designers and producers who wish to be informed about the next call for proposals should subscribe to the Bureau du design newsletter.